danielsaidi/website_danielsaidi/collections/_posts/2025/2025-02-17-when-tech-giants-bow-reconsidering-my-relationship-with-us-tech.md

 I will however continue to build open-source tools, and to do my best to support others.
 I will keep building fun stuff that I want to use and that might benefit others.

+As Marco and David concluded in their [podcast]({{page.radar}}) - our relationship with Apple are changing, but we can still use their amazing products and technology to have fun and help others.

+## Conclusion

-I will do my best to honor this as long as Apple remains silent and complicit.
+I will do my best to honor these commitments as long as Apple remains silent and complicit.
 Only a genuine apology will do - one that truly acknowledges their silence and accepts its consequences.

+These are sad times, since I and many Europeans with me have always loved US culture, and have felt a connection with our big brother in the West.
+But that big brother is becoming a bad person.

 I hope that everyone at Apple and everyone in the US tech scene who still believe in tech as a force for good will make your voices heard and help put an end to this travesty.
+Before it's too late.

 Love.